 God knows our plans.
 He sees the snares set for us.
-We pray, but we hear our own selfish desires, not God's will.
+We prayed, but we heard our own selfish desires, not God's will.
 Even so, when our spirits become overwhelmed within us, we can call on God.
 Yes, God wants us to give Him our complaints and mistakes.
 We might as well tell Him.
 He knows anyway.